 Here’s a good rule of thumb to follow: Always do your homework before launching a campaign.

-To increase your odds of engagement, you need to line up content and drip emails that are relevant to the recipients.
+To increase your odds of engagement, you need to line up content and drip emails that are relevant to your target audience.
 Segment your email lists accordingly so you’re sending the right message with the right material.
-Adjust your messaging as needed to match different audiences so your drip emails are always on point and engaging.
-Soon you’ll have leads flying down the sales funnel.
+Adjust your messaging as needed to match different audiences and user actions so your drip emails are always on point and engaging.
+Segmenting email lists in this fashion will ensure every communication resonates with your recipients, whether they’re new leads, free trial users or even paying customers who haven’t made a purchase in a while.
+Soon you’ll have fresh leads flying down the sales funnel.

 Contact is consistent but also scattered